edinburgh-napier/SET09102/notes/unit1_code_quality/design_patterns_tips.md

 * **Start with Understanding the Problem**

-    > Focus on recognizing design problems before learning patterns.
+    > Focus on recognising design problems before learning patterns.
 Each design pattern solves a
     > specific problem, so understanding the context in which a pattern is applicable is critical.
     >
     > Ask yourself: "What problem am I trying to solve?" and then look for patterns that address